Earl of Lindsey

-The late Duke was succeeded in the earldom, marquessate and dukedom by his uncle, the fifth Duke.
+The late Duke was succeeded in the earldom, marquessate and dukedom by his uncle, the fifth duke.
 He represented Lincoln in Parliament and served as Lord Lieutenant of Lincolnshire.
 He had no sons and on his death in 1809 the marquessate and dukedom became extinct.
-He was succeeded in the earldom of Lindsey by his third cousin, the ninth Earl.
+He was succeeded in the earldom of Lindsey by his third cousin, the ninth earl.
 He was the great-grandson of the Hon.
-Charles Bertie, fifth son of the second Earl.
-Lord Lindsey was a General in the Army and also sat as Member of Parliament for Stamford.
-On the death in 1938 of his grandson, the twelfth Earl, the line of the fifth son of the second Earl failed.
-The late Earl was succeeded by his distant relative (his fifth cousin thrice removed) the eighth Earl of Abingdon (see this title for earlier history of this branch of the family), who became the thirteenth Earl.
+Charles Bertie, fifth son of the second earl.
+Lord Lindsey was a general in the Army and also sat as Member of Parliament for Stamford.
+On the death in 1938 of his grandson, the twelfth earl, the line of the fifth son of the second earl failed.
+The late earl was succeeded by his distant relative (his fifth cousin thrice removed) the eighth Earl of Abingdon, who became the thirteenth earl.
 However, it was not until 1951 the Lord Abingdon was recognised in the earldom of Lindsey.
 As of 2017 the title is held by his first cousin, the fourteenth Earl of Lindsey and ninth Earl of Abingdon.

 The family seat is at Gilmilnscroft House, near Mauchline, in East Ayrshire.